JayWan/JayWan.github.io/_posts/2017-10-22-[P&N]Preface.md

 ---
 layout: post
-title:  "Preface: Plato & The Nerd"
+title:  "[P&N] Preface"
 date:   2017-10-20
-excerpt: "Serial reading notes by chapter..."
+excerpt: "The creative partnership of humans and technology..."
 reading: true
 tag:
 - Plato and the Nerd